Elizabeth Olds: Great Depression

 From 1939 until 1941, Olds and Gottlieb opened and ran the independent Silk Screen School for students interested in learning the newest printmaking technologies.
 Her work was included in the 1940 MoMA show American Color Prints Under $10.
 The show was organized as a vehicle for bringing affordable fine art prints to the general public.

 Olds submitted and reproduced 10 prints in The New Masses in 1936 and 1937, a leftist magazine at the time.
 In the United American Artists under the Public Use of Art Committee, Olds and other artists worked to produce murals along New York City Subway walls, but the murals were never installed.
 Olds’s art reflected her leftist political views, but also her social and political awareness at the time.
 As a WPA-FAP employee, Olds’s prints were intended to go to the government for their purposes, but she selectively sent her leftist prints to George C. Miller, an independent lithographer.

 Later works

-After the war, Olds redirected her skills and began experimenting with watercolor, collage, and woodblock prints.
+After World War II, Olds redirected her skills and began experimenting with watercolor, collage, and woodblock prints.
 Her silk screen, "Three Alarm Fire" (1945), prompted Roberta Fansler to suggest that Olds should illustrate children's books.
 From 1945-1963, Olds wrote and illustrated six children's books.
 In three of her books, Olds wrote about firefighters, trains, and oil, educating her readers about industrialism.

 In the early 1950s, Olds was hired as an illustrator-reporter for The New Republic and Fortune (magazine).
 In the summers of the 1950s and 1960s, Olds was awarded artist-in-residence positions at the artists’ colonies of Yaddo near Saratoga Springs in New York and McDowell in Peterborough, New Hampshire.

 Her papers are held at the University of Texas.